objectionary/eo/README.md

 IN$:
 ```
 ### Random Number Generation. `random`
-*The EO Standard Library* contains the `random` object for generating a cryptographically strong random number.
+*The EO Standard Object Collection* contains the `random` object for generating a cryptographically strong random number.
-**Fully Qualified Name:** `org.eolang.random` (the object is automatically imported, so no aliasing or FQN reference required).
+**Fully Qualified Name:** `org.eolang.random` (no aliasing or FQN reference required since the object is automatically imported).
 #### Usage
 The `random` object has no free attributes.
-On its initialization, the `random` object's `@` (phi) attribute is bounded to the generated random number, which is immutable (i.e. cannot be changed or generated again in the scope of the initialized object).
+When applied, the `random` object represents the generated random number that is immutable (i.e. cannot be changed).
 So, every time the new random number is needed, the new application (initialization) of the `random` object is needed.
-The resulting random number bounded to the `@` attribute of the `random` object is of type `float`.
+The resulting random numberrepresented by the `random` object is of type `float`.
-The value is in the range 0.0 (inclusive) to 1.0 (exclusive).
+The value is in the range `0.0` (inclusive) to `1.0` (exclusive).
 #### Example
 ```
 +package sandbox